mbborromeo/tmdb-fav-movie-list/README.md

 Set the GitHub Pages settings to:
 GitHub > Settings > Pages > Source: 'GitHub Actions'

-Push the feature branch to origin.
+Push the feature branch onto origin.

 In GitHub, create a merge request onto the 'main' branch.